-Study finds link between flu virus and diabetes onsetDecember 4th, 2012 in Diabetes /
+Study finds link between flu virus and diabetes onsetDecember 4, 2012 in Medicine & Health / Diabetes

 Researchers in Italy have discovered that the flu virus could contribute to the onset of diabetes.
 This finding could help scientists uncover a way to prevent some forms of this condition.
 The study was funded in part by the FLUTRAIN ('Training and technology transfer of avian influenza diagnostics and disease management skills') project, which received EUR 1.8 million under the Policies Thematic area of the EU's Sixth Framework Programme (FP6).